n074v41l4bl34u/Secp256k1.NET/README.txt

 ---------------------------------------------------------------------

+BREAKING CHANGE to "Verify" method (added normalizeSignatureOnFailure param) Generally, these are your use cases:
+- Verifying old transactions in the blockchain?
+Use "True" or NormalizeSignature
+- Verifying new transactions?
+Use "False"
+(Google "BIP 0062")

+---------------------------------------------------------------------

 This can now be used in AnyCPU mode.
 Include "Secp256k1.Proxy" as your project's reference.
 It will include both a .x86 and .x64 build, and load whichever is required.

----------------------------------------------------------------------

-[WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING] --> This version is almost entirely untested
---> It was slapped together and posted in response to a request [WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING]

-[EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT] Windows "Universal Apps" seem to support the Secp256k1 curve!!!!!!
-Someone should look into this!
-(Google: "EccCurveNames.SecP256k1") (okay, done my sidenote rambling)
-[EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT EXCITEMENT]

 ---------------------------------------------------------------------